LogtalkDotOrg/logtalk3/scripts/macosx/NOTES.md

 ________________________________________________________________________

-This directory contains files used when building MacOS X installer packages and a set of double-clickable `*.command` Terminal files for starting Logtalk with selected back-end Prolog compilers.
+This directory contains files used when building macOS installer packages and a set of double-clickable `*.command` Terminal files for starting Logtalk with selected back-end Prolog compilers.